-There was Ms. Ferrell, for example, who worked as a flight attendant during the school breaks and brought newscasters to the classroom, and who eventually inspired the class to run their own ‘show’.
-And there was Mr. Bosna, who worked at Disneyland on the weekends and told amazing stories about his past, like when he spent two weeks eating nothing but bananas in order to make weight for the military.
+There was Ms. Ferrell for example.
+He worked as a flight attendant during the school breaks, and on occasions even brought newscasters to the classroom who taught the class to run their own ‘show’.
+Then there was Mr. Bosna, who worked at Disneyland on the weekends and told stories about his past, like when he spent two weeks eating nothing but bananas in order to make weight for the military.

-From there, things were set for Mrs. Weiss.
-But while Motherhood and a career in education were naturally corresponding occupations, their union would be tested.
-For one, as one of her students at King, I myself can admit I wasn’t very interested in helping make life any easier for her.
-Sure, like any other student, I just wanted to learn the material and study to do well, and so did my buddies, but me and my buddies also wanted to be jerks, and ultimately, we would end up just mostly being jerks in her class.
+For one, as just another one of her eleven year old peas in the pod at King, I can admit I wasn’t very interested in helping make life any easier for Mrs. Weiss.
+Sure like any other student I just wanted to learn the material and study to do well, as did my buddies, but at the same time my buddies and I also wanted to be jerks.
+And ultimately, we would end up mostly just being jerks.

-Still, Mrs. Weiss took it in stride.
-She showed up to every class, and hosted every open house with a smile as parents stopped by to learn about her work.
+But Mrs. Weiss took it in stride.
+She showed up to every class, and hosted every open house with a radiant smile as parents stopped by to learn about her work.

 Needless to say, the move foiled my jerk’s itinerary in Mrs. Weiss’s class for the rest of the school year.
-While I was far from an angel following that fateful day, I certainly showed more respect to my math teacher from then on.
-I mean, she had our number, man!
+While I was far from the best in my class following that fateful day, I certainly showed more respect to my math teacher from then on.
+I mean, she had our phone number, man!

-Then, as with so much of the rest of life, our time in class together suddenly came to an end.
-Me and my buddies somehow made it to the eighth grade and then onto high school, and not long afterwards, in 2005 Mrs. Weiss took an opportunity to teach at Northview Intermediate Middle School in Duarte, where she’s remained ever since.
+Then, in the blink of an eye our time in class together came to an end.
+My buddies and I somehow made it to the eighth grade and then onto high school, and not long afterwards, in 2005 Mrs. Weiss took an opportunity to teach at Northview Intermediate Middle School in Duarte, where she’s remained ever since.

-Overall, her time at Northview has been far smoother than what she experienced at King, but it also had its rough starts.
+Overall, she tells me, her time at Northview has been far smoother than what she experienced at King, but it also had its rough starts.
 It was an education.